JosephScript/riot-autoresize/README.md

 ## Notes

-Because this is written in ES2015, you may need to transpile your application using Buble or Babel.
+Because this is written in ES2015, but transpiled automatically by Babel.
+If you want to use the raw source you may need to transpile your application using Buble or Babel.